Wenzel/protonvpn-vm/README.md

 This repo preconfigures your ProtonVPN account in a virtual machine.

-- no configuration: all ProtonVPN's servers are configured with your credentials (single server/country/secure core)
+- **no configuration**: all ProtonVPN's servers are configured with your credentials (single server/country/secure core)
-- safety: if the VM's VPN link goes down, your trafic is automatically blocked until the link goes back online
+- **safety**: if the VM's VPN link goes down, your trafic is automatically blocked until the link goes back online
-- privacy: randomize your internet trafic on multiple servers at the same time
+- **privacy**: randomize your internet trafic on multiple servers at the same time

 ## Requirements